 - 2.2.
 In the event of there being an oversubscription of applicants to our schools, the following oversubscription criteria for each relevant age group will be applied: - a) Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.
 This also includes children who were in state care outside of England when they were adopted.
-Children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - b) Children of all staff employed by the Trust - C) Students who would still have a sibling connection attending the school at the time of application and still attending at the time of admission - d) Students living within the catchment area of the school.
+Children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - b) Students who would still have a sibling connection attending the school at the time of application and still attending at the time of admission - c) Children of all staff employed by the Trust - d) Students living within the catchment area of the school.
 A copy can be obtained from the Local Authority.
 Please note that many children living outside the designated catchment area may still gain places. - e) Students who have a significant reason for admission, such reasons, the validity of which will be determined by the Admissions Panel of the Local Governing Body, will include medical, social or compassionate grounds.
 Parents will be expected to produce a medical certificate or other appropriate information from an independent source.
+In cases where parents have shared responsibilities for childcare following the breakdown of a relationship and the child resides with both parents, a

-f) Students who live nearest the school by the shortest straight line distance.
+- full explanation of why this school has been chosen will be required and decisions will be made on a case by case basis. - f) Students who live nearest the school by the shortest straight line distance.
 The measurement will be taken using the GeoCode Points for each property and the GeoCode point for the school.
 The Admissions Panel will utilise the Local Authority software package called Arcview GIS to determine distance.
 In the event of equi-distance applicants, any place will be allocated by random selection.